 o Insert the knot into the slit in the heart which now becomes feet!

 o Talk about different feelings.
 Choose one feeling such as “happy” and ask which color balloon makes them think of as “happy”.
-Have them draw a calm expression on the balloon.
+Have them draw whatever expression they decided matched the color onto the balloon.

 o Once you have a group of different feeling balloon people you can play with them in many ways.

 o Use them to act out a story like One by Kathryn Otoshi.